ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 TODO's and future work:

 Regarding the issue with the low frame rates (30fps) of the ARCamera.
 The issue was shortly discussed in the ARCore developer forum (https://github.com/google-ar/arcore-unity-sdk/issues/34) but it is unclear of Google is working on improving it because it does not seem such a big issue for most AR apps.
 Interestingly the ARKit from Apple seems to render with higher fps.
 I found one video showing off positional tracking using ARKit (https://www.youtube.com/watch?v=jrzffJPekRo) and it seems to be less jittery at the corners.
 I hope the issue can be solved with one of the next updates of ARCore.
-Hoping that the ARCore developers get a bit more compatitive towards ARKit.
+Hoping that the ARCore developers get a bit more competitive towards ARKit.

 I also work on implementing hand tracking into the app using software from Manomotion (https://www.manomotion.com/) and I hope to tell you more about it in the future.
 Right now Manomotion is working hard on getting their hand tracking software compatible with ARCore 1.0.0.
 I have some doubts that the S7 can handle the extra load but with a simpler environment it might just work.